aluedtke7/java_vs_go/README.md

 The amount of RAM needed outperformes all Java based solutions.
 This and the small image footprint makes GO ideal for container loads.

+### current results
+Spring Boot behaves a bit funny on the MacBook: the cpu usage sways between 0% and 54% while running the benchmark.
+There is probably a solution to cure this, but I'm not aware of.

+GO is the fastest and it uses only minimal memory and cpu.

+## final words
 I know, this is only a simple example.
-If somone else has a better use case, please fork this project and supply a merge request and I will try to add it.
+If someone else has a better use case, please fork this project and supply a merge request and I will try to add it.